 Consent and Communication

 It is often said that consent is the biggest difference between BDSM and violation/abuse, the fact that all parties desire and enjoy the activity that was agreed upon.
 Communication and respect are definitely the way to prevent most problems and yet, there always seems to be a need to work on perfecting this.

 Choosing a partner with whom you have good communication is essential.
 The more you tie, the higher the risk that something will go wrong.
 You need to pick someone you can trust to deal with difficult situations.
 It is good practice to make the first contact with a new partner in a public space (or with trusted people around), have a safety call (someone who will check back on you after a certain period of time), and check for references.

 If you are self-tying, there should be an internal dialogue of risk assessment and self-checking.
 Don’t hesitate to write down your own desires and how you feel to get a better understanding of yourself.
 Consent also applies to other people around you.
 So make sure they are comfortable with what you are doing and inform them on how to react in case of an emergency.

 The relationship between people can have a big impact on communication.
 Depending on if you just met, or if you have a long-established bond, if you are in a committed relationship, or close friends, if you know each other more from reputation than experience, or mixes in other domination/submission play.
-If power dynamics are influencing your communication, you may have to work extra length to get clear communication and confirm consent.
+If power dynamics (such as D/s, teacher/student or financial dynamics) are influencing your communication, you may have to work extra length to get clear communication and confirm consent.

 Negotiation is the term we use to describe the discussions that come before sharing rope where both parties share information on their preferences and limits.